AleksanKo/METH4DH_BS/README.md

 [![DOI](https://zenodo.org/badge/220471862.svg)](https://zenodo.org/badge/latestdoi/220471862)

 In my exploratory research I decided to investigate how Topic Modelling approach can be applied to the event categorization task.
-My idea was that some topics can be identified with the help of the keywords - namely verbs and nouns that together form a group (_toimia_ (to work) and noun that corresponds to some job, e.g. _lääkäri_ (doctor))
+My idea was that some topics can be identified with the help of the keywords - namely verbs and nouns that together form a group (_toimia_ (to work) and noun in the essive case that corresponds to some job, e.g. _lääkäri_ (doctor).
+The group will be: _toimia lääkärinä_.)

 _Analysis_